Tony Dale: Legislative positions

 During the 84th Regular Legislative Session (2015) Dale filed legislation to award the Texas Purple Heart Medal to the Fort Hood shooting victims of terrorist Nidal Hasan on 11/5/2009 (HB115).
 He also filed legislation to require the use of E-Verify by all state agencies and public universities (HB183) and require the use of E-Verify by state contractors and subcontractors (HB889).
 Dale filed HB861 to facilitate the prosecution of adults who solicit minors online for illicit sexual purposes.

 His 2015 84th legislative session accomplishments also include: HB939 – Allows homeowners in HOAs to install standby generators.
 HB1446 – Allows sexual assault victims and stalking victims to get reimbursed by the crime victims fund.
 HB 1447 – streamlines protective orders for victims of sexual abuse, assault, stalking and trafficking.
 HB2604- Reduces red tape for police officers applying for a concealed handgun license (CHL).
 HB4030 – Requires a complete background check prior to starting work as a private security licensee.

 In the 84th session he also jointly authored of co-authored the following successful legislation: HB114 – Restricts the use of Capital Appreciation Bonds.
 HB505 – Removes limits on the number of dual-credit courses high school students may take.
 HB1286 – Enhanced penalties for injury to a child, elderly individual or disable person.
 HB1293 – Allows stalking victims to have confidentiality in court proceedings.
 HB1783 – Requires schools to reports crimes to police and not coerce employees to not report crimes.
 HB2339 – Allows customers to carry alcoholic beverages throughout all areas inside stadiums and arenas.

 During the 85th session (2017) Dale authored legislation to target the teachers having inappropriate relationships with students.
 He authored additional child protection measures such as HB 1810 that allows for the prosecution of criminals possessing and publishing lewd visual images of children.
 He also passed legislation targeting online predators who blackmail individuals online using intimate images and videos.
 This crime known as 'sextortion" is a growing concern as reported by the National Center For Missing and Exploited Children".
 The Speaker of the House appointed Dale to the House Working Group on Child Protective Service Reform.
 In that capacity Dale worked on legislation to transform and improve Texas' challenged child welfare system.

 Interest group ratings

 The Texas Association of Business scored him 93 percent for the 83rd session.
-The National Rifle Association scored Dale 92 percent following the 83rd session.
+The NRA Political Victory Fund gave Dale an "A" rating and endorsed him in 2014.
 Following the 84th session Texas Right to Life noted his score of 100%.
 Americans for Prosperity named him a Lone Star Leader with an A rating.
 Dale was in the top 24 most conservative House Members on Rice University Professor Mark Jones' 2017 Liberal-Conservative Ranking and Score of Texas House of Representatives.